-- For some people, seizures stop or go away on their own (called spontaneous remission).
-In this case, they might come off their medication with help from their neurologist. - Some children have an epilepsy syndrome where their seizures stop at a particular age and so they may be able to stop taking their ASM at that point.
+- For some people, seizures stop or go away on their on their own (called spontaneous remission).
+In this case, they might come off their medication with help from their neurologist (with medical supervision). - Some children have an epilepsy syndrome where their seizures stop at a particular age and so they may be able to stop taking their ASM at that point.